Norecipes - Elevating Everyday Meals

 Cutting a medium boiled egg in half for a sandwich.

-• Roughly chop the remaining two eggs and add them to a bowl, along with the mayonnaise, mustard, white pepper, onion powder, and salt.
+• Roughly chop the remaining two eggs and add them to a bowl, along with 1 ½ tablespoons Japanese mayonnaise, ¼ teaspoon dijon mustard, ⅛ teaspoon white pepper, ⅛ teaspoon onion powder, and 1 pinch salt.
 Mix well to combine.

 Mixing chopped boiled eggs along with Japanese mayonnaise and seasonings to make an egg salad.

-• Place two slices of sandwich bread on a flat surface and add the halved eggs to one slice with the tapered end of each egg pointing towards opposite corners.
+• Place 2 slices Japanese sandwich bread on a flat surface and add the halved eggs to one slice of bread with the tapered end of each egg pointing towards opposite corners.

 Japanese sandwich bread topped with a halved egg.